cs-ed/impacts-Anthonydalbert/README.md

 # Impacts on Society

-Course Name: Introduction to Data Science
+**Course Name:** Introduction to Data Science

-Course Description:
+**Course Description:** This course has been adapted from the course “Explorations in Data Science” which was created through a collaborative effort between Stanford University, YouCubed, and Google.
+It will introduce students to the main ideas in data science through free tools such as Google Sheets, Python, Data Commons and Tableau.
+Students will learn to be data explorers in project-based units, through which they will develop their understanding of data analysis, sampling, correlation/causation, bias and uncertainty, probability, modeling with data, making and evaluating data-based arguments, the power of data in society, and more.
+At the end of the course students will have a portfolio of their data science work to showcase their newly developed abilities.

-Grade Level(s): 11th and 12th grade students, having already taken Algebra 1 and Geometry
+**Grade Level(s):** 11th and 12th grade students, having already taken Algebra 1 and Geometry

 This outline will describe how this Data Science course will incorporate the societal impact on computing, ethical considerations in computing, and ways that the instruction in this course will address equity and inclusion.